 Damage Deposit £150

-Accommodation for 6 on one floor, but with step to one bedroom: 1 King size bedroom; 1 twin/double zip & link bedroom; 1 twin bedroom; open plan sitting room/dining/ kitchen; bathroom with over bath shower and cloakroom.
+Accommodation for 6 on one floor, but with step to one bedroom: 1 King size bedroom; 2 twin bedrooms; open plan sitting room/dining/ kitchen; bathroom with over bath shower and cloakroom.

 Services: Under floor heating in main rooms* Wood burning stove with initial supply of fuel provided * Bed linen & towels supplied * Washing machine * Dishwasher * Fridge with freezer box * Microwave * TV with DVD Player * CD Player * Wi-fi*High Chair and Cot available on request * Parking * Enclosed garden & Patio with furniture * Bicycle storage * No Pets allowed * No smoking.